VolkanSah/Space-Invalides/README.md

 2. **Run the Game**: After installing Pygame, simply run the Python script to start the game:

     ```bash
-    python space_invalides.py
+    python game.py
     ```

 ## Assets

-The game features retro-style graphics, which are located in the `assets` folder.
+The game features retro-style graphics, which are located in the `img` folder.

 ---